 In this article I will be taking a look at the best toothpaste, mouthwash, floss and orthodontic kits for braces.

-The recommendation from the NHS and leading dental professionals is to clean your teeth at least 3 times a day or if possible after every meal.
+The NHS and leading dental professionals advice, is to clean your teeth at least 2 times a day.

-This can be problematic for many people as they go about their day, but food particles that are allowed to remain in brackets until the nighttime clean will start developing into plaque.
+This can be problematic for many people as they go about their day.
+Food particles that are allowed to remain in brackets of the brace until the night time clean will start developing into plaque.

-Plaque begins to form only four hours after brushing.
+Plaque begins to form within a couple of hours of brushing.
 Furthermore, lodged food particles can be unsightly and even lead to bad breath.

 Finding that extra few minutes in your day to give your teeth the extra clean is important.
-Even if you can’t find as much time as you would ideally like, a minute or so giving some attention to your teeth and brace post food will go a lot further than paying no attention at all.
+Even if you can’t find as much time as you would ideally like, a minutes attention to your teeth and brace post food, will go a lot further than paying no attention at all.

-We have spoken about how easy some electric toothbrushes are to take with you in our article on the best electric toothbrushes for braces, but that is not always the best or most convenient solution, so in this article we’ll have a look at some other options: toothpaste, mouthwash, and floss.
+I have spoken about how easy some electric toothbrushes are to take with you in my article on the best electric toothbrushes for braces.
+But this is not always the best or most convenient solution.
+In this article I will have a look at some other options: toothpaste, orthodontic mouthwash, and floss for braces.

 Best Toothpaste For Braces

-You will have seen the immense number of choices you have when shopping for toothpaste, which one do you go for?
+You will have seen the immense number of choices you have when shopping for toothpaste.
+Which one do you go for?
+Which is best?

-Most of the typical over the counter/off the shop shelf toothpastes contains this ingredient.
+Most of the typical over the counter or off the shop shelf toothpastes contains this ingredient.